 Unlike just what has just been said, a good spirit manifests itself in the striving of man to live for God.
 Let us note that a man who lives for God acquires not only love for God, but also genuine love for his neighbor: to the child, to relatives, to acquaintances and even strangers.
 The saint believes that a good spirit, unlike an evil spirit, is sufficiently clear.
 Well, we have time to think and compare ...

-The sharp sight of the saint notices one more thing: there is a spirit that is neither that nor that.
-This is not the spirit of god-worship or the spirit of self-satisfaction in its completed forms.
+The sharp sight of the saint notes one more thing: there is a spirit that is neither that nor that.
+This is not the spirit of god-worship or the spirit of self-glorification in its completed forms.
 This spirit can be characterized by brief words: "It was necessary, for example, to go to church - went, but no - and there is no grief".
 This is the spirit of warmth, as observed by Bishop Theophanes!
 No burning, no coldness ...
-Remember, Christ in Revelation says to one person: I know your works; You are neither cold nor hot ...
+Remember, Christ in Revelation says to one person: I know your works; you are neither cold nor hot ...
 I will spew thee out of my mouth.
-For you say: "I am rich ... and in nothing I do not need"; But you do not know that you are unhappy, and miserable, and poor, and blind (Rev. 3: 15-16).
+For you say: "I am rich ... and in nothing I do not need"; but you do not know that you are unhappy, and miserable, and poor, and blind (Rev. 3: 15-16).
 We understand that there is such a spirit of complacency and indifferent religiosity, a kind of "spirituality with coolness."

 Sometimes, when Orthodox people talk about burnout, it would be more correct to talk about lukewarm - a lingering warmth that replaced the original enthusiasm: first it was interesting to try something new, and then interest faded.